TarasLykhenko/VendingMachine/README.md

 The point of this kata to to provide a larger than trivial exercise that can be used to practice TDD.
 A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.

-constrains
+Constraints
 ==========

-The vending machine can hold a maximum of 100 coins simultaneously.
+1. The vending machine can hold a maximum of 100 coins simultaneously.
-The vending machine can hold a maximum of 20 items simultaneously.
+1. The vending machine can hold a maximum of 20 items simultaneously.

 Features